kaipietila/Super-Payments-API/README.md

 Complete the following tasks based on existing database models and Django Rest Framework:
-  1. Implement an API for fetching balance of an account (API endpoint GET /account/uuid/balance/).
+  1. Implement an API for fetching balance of an account (API endpoint GET /account/uuid/balance/).  check!
   2. Implement an API for fetching transactions on account.
      The main use case for the API is to build the typical transaction listing you can see in most mobile banks.
-Design the API as you see best for this use case.
+Design the API as you see best for this use case. check!
   3. Implement an API to POST a new transaction to account.
      You should prevent withdrawal transactions if recording the transaction would return in negative account balance.
 Note that the operation should be recorded atomically.
-That is, the transaction listing and account balance shouldn't go out of sync.
+That is, the transaction listing and account balance shouldn't go out of sync. check!
-  4. Implement a management command to load some users, accounts and transactions to the system.
+  4. Implement a management command to load some users, accounts and transactions to the system. check!
-  5. Implement tests for the APIs and business logic you have built.
+  5. Implement tests for the APIs and business logic you have built. check!

 We appreciate if you follow Python's and Django's typical coding conventions for your source code, API design and testing setup.